University of Suffolk: DigiTech Centre

-The DigiTech Centre at Adastral Park is a partnership between the University of Suffolk and BT Group, funded by a £9.6 million investment by New Anglia Local Enterprise Partnership, the DigiTech Centre is a Centre of Excellence in Digital Skills for Teaching and Learning, Research and Knowledge Exchange.
-The DigiTech Centre is the hub for computing teaching to degree apprentices, mainstream undergraduate students and postgraduate master's students.
+The DigiTech Centre at Adastral Park is a partnership between the University of Suffolk and BT Group, funded by a £9.6 million investment by the New Anglia Local Enterprise Partnership.

+DigiTech serves as a base for the University's Suffolk Sustainability Institute and is home to two flagship facilities that support pioneering research, innovation and collaboration: The Smart House and the Quantum Optics Discovery (QOD) Lab.

 Partnerships

 Academic partnerships

 The university has established a number of partnerships both in the UK and internationally.
-The University works in partnership with two local Further Education Colleges located in the region to offer the opportunity for students to study at their local college and obtain a recognised University of Suffolk award; the University of Suffolk at Suffolk New College located next to the main University campus in Ipswich, and the University of Suffolk at East Coast College located in Lowestoft and Great Yarmouth.
+The university works in partnership with two local Further Education Colleges located in the region to offer the opportunity for students to study at their local college and obtain a recognised University of Suffolk award; the University of Suffolk at Suffolk New College located next to the main University campus in Ipswich, and the University of Suffolk at East Coast College located in Lowestoft and Great Yarmouth.
 Other partners include Global Banking School, Hanbridge Institute, Initial Teacher Training, LD Training Services Limited, London School of Commerce, Rushmore Business School and Unicaf.